retypeapp/retype/configuration/folder.md

 expanded: true
 ```

+### order

 Move a folder up to the top of the navigation by setting the [order](/configuration/page.md#order).
-The larger the number, the higher in the stack it will be placed.
+The higher the number, the higher in the stack the folder will be placed.

 ```yml index.yml
 order: 1000